carpacker/BlueTitan/Bots/Coin-Categorizer/README.md

 # Coin-Categorizer
- Purpose:
-   Iterate through a list of cryptocurrencies with defined attributes, give them an aggregate  score based on these attributes, identify coins whichare 'to be bought' and then go through the API of whatever sites are necessary to buy them.
+The technical goal involves iterating through a list of cryptocurrencies with defined attributes, give them an aggregate score based on these attributes, identify coins whic hare 'to be bought' and then go through the API of whatever sites are necessary to buy them.

+## Categories
+Description here
+- Coins are valued based on these categories

+[Asset :  (PRICE, VOLUME, MARKETS, TIMELINE, SOCIAL_NEWS, WEBSITE,
+               SOURCE_CODE, PRICE_MOV, MINEABLE, WHITEPAPER)]
+## Scoring System
+Description here
+- Go over the scoring system, the baseline & nuances

+[ETH   :   (8, 10, 8, ...)] --> 8

-## Theory
+## Pseudocode & flow
------------ COIN RANKER THEORY -----------
-PART ONE:
+Part One: Coin ranker
  Dictionary for each grouping:
  OUTER DICTIONARY: [grouping : grouping_dict]
  INNER DICTIONARY: [currency : aggregate_score]